 What is CMAT?

-Common Management Aptitude Test is conducted by All India Council of Technical Education.
+Common Management Aptitude Test is conducted by All India Council of Technical Education every year as per the directions of Ministry of Human Resource Development (MHRD), Government of India, but recently a new committee known as NTA (National Testing Academy) has taken the responsibility to conduct the CMAT exams.
 It is meant for admission to various management colleges/institutions in India.
 The test is computer based and is conducted once in a year.
 It comprises of various components like Quantitative Aptitude, Language Comprehension, Logical Reasoning, and General Awareness.

-Candidates can register for CMAT in the month of October and there are 2 months to complete the application process.
-Exam takes place in the month of January and the results are declared in February.
+Candidates can register for CMAT from October 22, 2018 and there are 2 months to complete the application process.
+Exam takes place on January 27, 2019 and the results are declared in the first week of February 2019.
 The candidates are advised to read this article to prepare for this qualifying exam.
 So you have seen here that between the application start date and exam day, there are almost 4 months which if utilized well can get you a good score.
 But if the aspirants wants to perform even better than he/she should start preparing now.
 Here we have brought you a list of must do’s to succeed in the exam.
 Let us see what and how you can start preparing.
 If you have any ideas that you want us to feature in the next preparation tips articles, you may leave your suggestions in the comment box below.

 Tip #1.
 Books to refer